Nathan-Schwartz/duplicate-operation-name/README.md

 # Duplicate GraphQL Operation Names

-`duplicate-operation-name` is a simple cli tool that makes it easy to check if there are any duplicate operation names in GraphQL projects that use statically analyze-able GraphQL queries.
+`duplicate-operation-name` is a simple cli tool that makes it easy to check if there are any duplicate operation names in GraphQL projects that use static GraphQL queries.

 It can be called on individual files, or recurisvely step through directories.
-It is compatible with `.graphql`, `.ts`, and `.js` files.
+It is compatible with `.graphql`, `.ts`, `.tsx`, `.js`, and `.jsx` files.

 # Installation